dangeross/guides/raspibolt/raspibolt_6B_lndhub.md

 $ make
 $ sudo make install
 ```
 Create the working directory for Redis.
-We will create it on the external hard disk.
+We will create it on the external hard disk
 ```
 $ sudo mkdir /mnt/hdd/redis
 ```